Moderation is the key when giving your dogs fruits and vegetables as treats. Even the healthiest of treats can cause stomach issues or weight gain.

 Always remove the outside peel and the top crown before giving pineapple to your dog.

-23. Pumpkin – Great for dogs who are having bouts of diarrhea.
+Great for dogs who are having bouts of diarrhea.
 Never feed your dog pumpkin pie filling.
 Always choose 100% pure pumpkin.
 Or cut you and bake your Halloween pumpkin.
 Your dog will love it.

 Does your dog have diarrhea?
 Pumpkin is a wonderful source to help control diarrhea in your pets.
-I’ve had this issue with both my dogs, Ruby and Callie.
-Here are the recipes I used that included pumpkin.
+I've had this issue with both my dogs, Ruby and Callie.

-25. Snap Peas – Yes!
+Yes!
 Snap peas are like peas and are great for your dogs.
 By serving raw or slightly cooked, with no spices, your dogs will love this addition to their food.

-26. Snow Peas – Yes, part of the pea family.
+Yes, part of the pea family.
 They are full of protein and high in fiber.
 Serve them raw or cooked.

-27. Spinach – While you can feed your dogs spinach, I’ve never found it to be a favorite of my dogs.
+While you can feed your dogs spinach, I’ve never found it to be a favorite of my dogs.
 You’ll want to keep this to a small amount to avoid stomach issues.

-29. Strawberries – Yes, by feeding in moderation, dogs can eat strawberries.
-They are full of fiber and Vitamin C and contain an enzyme that helps to whiten dog’s teeth.
+Yes, by feeding in moderation, dogs can eat strawberries.
+They are full of fiber and Vitamin C and contain an enzyme that helps to whiten dog's teeth.

-30. Sweet potatoes – Sweet Potatoes have similar effects as pumpkin or squash with dogs.
+Sweet Potatoes have similar effects as pumpkin or squash with dogs.
 It’s a great option, especially if your dog is having gastric distress.
 Full of nutrition that contains vitamins, thiamine, niacin and copper.

-31. Watermelon – Another fruit my dogs love!
+Another fruit my dogs love!
 I always remove the rind and seeds first.
 If not removed, they can cause intestinal blockage.

 Watermelons are full of Vitamin A, B6 and C and are 92% water.
 Good for keeping your dog hydrated, especially in the summer months.

-32. Zucchini – A great source of Vitamin C, magnesium and potassium, zucchinis are a good option for our pets.
+A great source of Vitamin C, magnesium and potassium, zucchinis are a good option for our pets.

-I like to shred it on top of my dogs food as it’s helpful for infections, cancer and even cardiovascular disease.
+I like to shred it on top of my dog's food as it’s helpful for infections, cancer and even cardiovascular disease.

-Can I add vegetables to dog food?
+Can I add Vegetables to Dog Food?

 Yes, absolutely.
 Not only do I love to add carrots, green beans, and broccoli to my dogs food, I often make a dog food topper containing these vegetables like this recipe.